czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 ## [Come back, Barack](https://www.youtube.com/watch?v=ZkPSbp3zTfo)

-Of people who were mentioned that were not on stage, Barack Obama leads with 59, Mitch McConnell 23 and Vladimir Putin 18.
+Of people who were mentioned that were not on stage, Barack Obama leads with 27, which is more than all but 6 candidates.
+Mitch McConnell (13), Vladimir Putin (9), and Robert Mueller (8) round out the top 4.

 Interestingly, we can also paint a picture of current American foreign policy, by looking at foreign countries that were mentioned.